"Life insurance? Are you sure? Isn’t that something people buy when they get old and have a lot of responsibilities?"

 For most people, their home is their biggest asset.
 If you have bought a house with a mortgage, it makes sense to protect it.
 The last thing you would want is for the people you love to lose their home or exhaust their savings to pay off the mortgage balance should you pass away unexpectedly.

 A life insurance policy, besides being a sound income replacement tool, can help cover large debts, like a mortgage or a credit card loan.
 Since all debts come with an end date, a term life insurance may work out better if you want to use it primarily to cover debts.

 A couple of things to keep in mind are:

 - The death benefit should at least be equal to the sum total of all your debts.
 If you plan to take a debt in the future, factor it in too.

 - The policy term should at least be as long as the length of your biggest debt.
-For example, if the mortgage is your largest debt and the amortization period is 30 years, buy a 30-year term life plan.
+For example, if the mortgage is your largest debt and the amortization period is 30 years, buy a 30-year term life insurance.

 There is no denying that children are expensive.
 On average, raising a child in Canada costs anywhere between $10,000 - $15,000 per year until the age of 18.
 Depending on your lifestyle, this figure could be even higher.

 If something were to happen to you tomorrow, your spouse can use the policy amount to pay for child-related expenses.